 Call Li Tech Solutions (516) 210-6400 for Answers

-Thursday, May 6, a Ransomware attack began on the most extensive pipeline infrastructure in the United States.
-A cyber-criminal group called DarkSide roiled the energy markets and upended the supply of oil and gas to the eastern seaboard of the US.
-The assault became the most significant cyber-attack on a physical operation in the history of the United States.
+Thursday, May 6, 2021, a ransomware attack began on the most extensive pipeline infrastructure in the United States.
+A cybercriminal group called DarkSide roiled the energy markets and upended the supply of oil and gas to the eastern seaboard of the US.
+The DarkSide ransomware assault became the most significant cyber-attack on a physical operation in the history of the United States.

 Ransomware code was implanted using a focused attack approach.
 Attacks such as the Colonial Pipeline begin with phishing or spear-phishing designed to steal or activate malware on an undefended machine.